mageni/.github/profile/README.md

 ### What's a Open Source License?
 Open source licenses are licenses that comply with the Open Source Definition — in brief, they allow software to be freely used, modified, and shared.
 To be approved by the Open Source Initiative (also known as the OSI), a license must go through the Open Source Initiative's license review process.

+### Four rights to consider

+Open source projects function best when there is no ambiguity over the rights to the code.
+Four important rights for an open source license to address are:

+- the right to make copies (also known as reproduction),
+- the right to modify and adapt (also known as the right to make derivative works),
+- the right to distribute the original and modifications.
+- the fair use rights

+Mageni provides you free and open-source software covered by free software licenses, with no ambiguities over your rights to use the code.

 ### What's DMCA?
 The Digital Millennium Copyright Act—or DMCA—is a US federal copyright law that was introduced in 1998.
 The DMCA protects the rights of both, copyright holders and the users of the copyrighted material.

 ### If I copy the code, will you send me a DMCA takedown notification?
 No. Mageni can not and will not send you a DMCA takedown notification.